Closing arguments in trial over fatal school bathroom fight

 WILMINGTON, Del.
-(AP) — A Delaware judge is hearing closing arguments in the trial of three girls charged in a school bathroom fight that left a 16-year-old girl dead.
+(AP) — Attorneys have presented closing arguments in the trial of three girls charged in a school bathroom fight in Delaware that left a 16-year-old girl dead.

-After a week of testimony and closing arguments Tuesday, the judge must decide whether the girls are culpable in the death of Amy Joyner-Francis.
+After a week of testimony and closing arguments Tuesday, a judge said he will rule Thursday on whether the girls are culpable in the death of Amy Joyner-Francis.

-An autopsy found that Joyner-Francis died of sudden cardiac death, aggravated by physical and emotional stress from the fight in April 2016 at Howard High School of Technology in Wilmington.
+An autopsy found that Joyner-Francis died of sudden cardiac death, aggravated by physical and emotional stress from the April 2016 fight at Howard High School of Technology in Wilmington.

-A 17-year-old girl is charged with criminally negligent homicide for her role in the fight, which was captured on cellphone video.
+A 17-year-old girl is charged with criminally negligent homicide.
+Two other 17-year-olds are charged with conspiracy.

 Most Read Stories